xerolinux/XeroWiki/docs/distro.md

 ## Fingerprint GUI Tool

 A new fingerprint GUI tool was created in-house for **XeroLinux**.
 Easy to use.
-Will be included starting December 2025 release.
+Optionally available via the toolkit.

 <p align="center">
     <img src="../images/FPrintd.png" alt="rice">